 Run R scripts in Power BI Desktop

-You can run R scripts directly in Power BI Desktop and import the resulting datasets into a Power BI Desktop data model.
+You can run R scripts directly in Power BI Desktop and import the resulting semantic models into a Power BI Desktop data model.

 To run R scripts in Power BI Desktop, you need to install R on your local machine.
-You can download and install R for free from many locations, including the Microsoft R Application Network and the CRAN Repository.
+You can download and install R for free from many locations, including the CRAN Repository.
 The current release supports Unicode characters and spaces (empty characters) in the installation path.

 Run R scripts